 For the buyer, the conveyancer will research the property and certificate of title, explain all legal documents, ensure the deposit has been paid, carryout searches, liaise with the bank, calculate settlement figures, prepare clarify and lodge legal documents.

 For the seller the conveyancer will order documents and create the contract for sale, explain all legal documents, liaise with the bank, confirm settlement figures and lodge legal documents.
+Find out more about what a conveyancer does here.

 What is stamp duty?